Homeless Encampment Clean-up Safety

 • Personal Protective Equipment (glasses, respirators, gloves, footwear, bodywear)

-• Respiratory Protection Training (contaminated soil / objects, illicit drugs)
+• Respiratory Protection Training (airborne particulates from contaminated soil / objects, illicit drugs, etc.)

-• Bloodborne Pathogens Safety (blood and bodily fluids and contaminated sharps)
+• Bloodborne Pathogens Safety (blood, bodily fluids, and contaminated sharps)

 • Heat Illness Prevention (Outdoor clean-up activities)